ivtikhon/taskman/README.md

 # Taskman

-Taskman is a simple program to manage a list of tasks
+Taskman is a simple application to manage a list of tasks implemented in Python using [Flask](https://palletsprojects.com/p/flask/) framework.

+### Architecture diagram
+![diagram]./diagram.jpg

 ### Installation instructions